resilience-me/thing/README.md

         }
     }

 In most client-to-server interactions as well as server-to-server interactions, two users are involved.
-One of the users is on the server that receives the datagram, and thus organized under "localhost", whereas the other needs a domain name as part of their identifier.
-These are "user X" and "user Y" in the datagram, where "user Y" also has a domain name identifier.
-When a user interacts with a server via a client, user X will be their account, and user Y will be the account they may want to interact with (such as setting the trustline for. ) And vice versa, when a server interacts with another server (on behalf of a user account), "user Y" will be their account and they also provide a domain name as part of the identifier, and user X will be the account they want to interact with.
+One of the users is on the server that receives the datagram, and thus organized under "localhost", whereas the other needs a server address as part of their identifier.
+These are "user X" and "user Y" in the datagram, where "user Y" also has a server address identifier.
+When a user interacts with a server via a client, user X will be their account, and user Y will be the account they may want to interact with (such as setting the trustline for. ) And vice versa, when a server interacts with another server (on behalf of a user account), "user Y" will be their account and they also provide a server address name as part of the identifier, and user X will be the account they want to interact with.

-Domain name can of course be fetched via reverse DNS lookup, but it seems simpler to just pass it with the datagram, since it is part of the user idenfifier information.
+The server address can of course be read from the IP header and if it was a domain it can be fetched via reverse DNS lookup, but it seems simpler to just pass it with the datagram, since it is part of the user idenfifier information (and it makes it more explicit what address is used, should be consistent since its used for the account identifier. )

 The nonce is either between user (client) and server, or per account relationship in server-to-server.
 Alternatively on server-to-server it could be per-server, but one design goal here is that servers do not need to know about one another, beyond what each account defines in their own relationships.
 The nonce has to be higher than previous nonce, it does not need to be in order.
 Since UDP can be sent out of order, servers can maintain a cache of previous highest nonce for a few minutes, and for that duration also accept those.
 This cache is a simple linked list with linear search, that is cleared every time it is searched (same design as the routing cache. )